 Traditional psychoanalytic theory describes anxiety disorders as being rooted in unconscious conflict.
 Freud originally used the term "Angst" (literally, "fear") to describe the simple intrapsychic response to either internal or external threat.
 He later derived the concept of the pleasure principle, which describes the tendency of the psychic apparatus to seek immediate discharge of impulses.
 In his earliest organized theory of anxiety, Freud postulated that conflicts or inhibitions result in the failure to dissipate libidinal (i.e., sexual) drives.
 These restrictions on sexual expression could occur because of external threat and would subsequently result in a fear of the loss of control of the drive.
 The damming up of the impulses, along with the fear of loss of control, would result in anxiety.

 Freud soon began to see the limitations of this theory and later proposed that anxiety was central to the concept of neurosis.
 He acknowledged that anxiety was a natural, biologically derived response mechanism required for survival.
 He abandoned the concept of the transformation of sexual drive (energy) into anxiety and accepted the prevailing notion of the time: anxiety was a result of threat.
 He recognized two sources of such threat.
 The first, termed traumatic situations, involved stimuli that were too severe for the person to manage effectively and could be considered the common or natural fear response.
 The second, called danger situations, resulted from the recognition or anticipation of upcoming trauma, whether internal (by loss of control of drives) or external.
-The response to these threats resulted in what was called signal anxiety, which was an attenuated and therefore more manageable anxiety response not directly ...
+The response to these threats resulted in what was called signal anxiety, which was an attenuated and therefore more manageable anxiety ...